Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Common Total Disruptions

 In this class of events, the star is totally disrupted, but the stellar pericenter is too large for there to be strong apsidal precession.
-As a result, the apsidal precession causes orbital intersection between debris streams with different return times near their orbital apocenters rather than near their pericenters \citep{Shiokawa+2015}.
+As a result, orbital intersection between debris streams with different return times occur near their orbital apocenters rather than near their pericenters \citep{Shiokawa+2015,Dai+2015,Guillochon.Ramirez-Ruiz2015}.
 Because the eccentricity is so large, this means the kinetic energy available for dissipation is much smaller than if the intersection took place near pericenter, typically by a factor $\sim 100$.
+Dissipating this amount of energy leaves most of the matter on orbits with semimajor axes $\sim 100r_p$, far outside $r_p$.

-This fact substantially alters the evolution of debris orbits, with most of the bound debris mass entering an asymmetric, highly elliptical flow.
-Two new shocks appear within this flow, also in the apocenter region, with strengths comparable to the stream intersection shock \citep{Shiokawa+2015}.
-Over a time $\simeq 10t_0$, these shocks gradually diminish in magnitude as the mass-return diminishes.
+The subsequent evolution of such a system was explored in the simulation of \cite{Shiokawa+2015}.
+Late-arriving streams still suffer an intersection shock, but a second shock also appears in the apocenter region.
+Over a time $\simeq 10t_0$, these shocks gradually diminish in magnitude as the mass-return rate diminishes.
+At this point, the debris mass resides in an asymmetric, highly elliptical flow that accretes onto the SMBH rather slowly; this is the regime called ``slowed" by \cite{Guillochon.Ramirez-Ruiz2015}.

-When they no longer act, the only mechanism capable of transferring angular momentum is MHD turbulence stirred by the magnetorotational instability.
+When the shocks become weak, the only mechanism capable of transferring angular momentum is MHD turbulence stirred by the magnetorotational instability.
 Its linear growth rate in these circumstances is comparable to that found in circular orbits \citep{Chan2019}; if its growth to nonlinear saturation takes $\sim 10$~orbits, as is the case for circular orbit flows, it does not begin until $\sim 10t_0$ after the disruption, and even when it does, the accretion time from these larger radii is likely to be a multiple of the orbital time, i.e., $ \gg t_0$.
 Accretion of the majority of the bound mass may therefore be a relatively slow process.

 On the other hand, a non-negligible minority is deflected by the ``nozzle shock" that forms where the streams converge toward the orbital plane as they approach $r \sim r_p$.
-This portion of the debris actually can enter a compact accretion disk \citep{Shiokawa+2015}.
+This portion of the debris actually can enter a compact accretion disk.
 However, this does not necessarily happen on the gas's first passage through pericenter; the entire process may require up to $\simeq 10t_0$ to go to completion \citep{Shiokawa+2015}.